 CHAPTER IV EXECUTIVE SECRETARIAT

-Article 11.
-Composition
+Article 11.1

-The Executive Secretariat of the Commission shall be composed of an Executive Secretary and at least one Assistant Executive Secretary, with the professional, technical and administrative staff needed to carry out its activities.
+1. The Executive Secretariat shall be composed of an Executive Secretary and at least one Assistant Executive Secretary; as well as the professional, technical and administrative staff needed to carry out its activities.